will-byrne-hp/find/docs/widgets-dev-docs.md

 ```

 ### Saved Search Widget Development
-The saved search widgets are an extension of the updating widgets so incorporate all of the above apart from `doUpdate` which should not be overridden.
-The saved search is handled with promises and the abstract view handles the retrieval of the saved search during initialisation and updates.
+The saved search widgets are an extension of the updating widgets so incorporate all of the above apart from `doUpdate` which should not be overridden as the saved search widget already handles this for you (see `getData` below).
+The saved search abstract view handles the retrieval of the saved search during initialisation and updates.

 #### Functions
 `postInitialize` is a function that is run after the saved search has been fetched successfully.
 This can optionally return a promise in which case `getData` will not be called until is has been resolved.
 This is useful for loading any extra objects or views that are contingent on the information in the saved search.

-`getData` is the main method for retrieving the data needed to render the view.
+`getData` is the main method for retrieving the data needed to render the view, it is called in by `doUpdate` in the abstract widget (which is why this should not be overridden).
 In the [Results List Widget][rlw] this is used to fetch the document collection, there is a listener on the collection which renders the new results and calculates what can be displayed.
 This should return a promise which will be used to handle the `doUpdate` callback.

 #### Properties
 `savedSearchModel` is the model that controls the saved search information.
 This is controlled by the abstract view and should be considered read only.